Cobham, Surrey: Parliament and local

 Cobham has many old buildings, conservation areas and housing development pressures.
 It has a very active Heritage Trust, re-formed in 2007, and a lower-profile Residents Association.
 Unlike neighbouring areas in Elmbridge, Residents and amenity groups do not contest local elections in Cobham; occasionally independents have stood, such as in a 2007 by-election.
 The only non-Conservative elected was a Liberal/Focus councillor, Mike King in 1984 in the Fairmile ward, which includes some high density social and private housing beside the A3, as well upmarket private estates.
-Cobham and Downside ward includes the village centre, private estates off the A245 Stoke Road, semi-rural Downside and Hatchford, Ockham south of the M25.
+Cobham and Downside ward includes the village centre, private estates off the A245 Stoke Road, semi-rural Downside and Hatchford, Ockham south of the M25.Since a by election in July 2021, the Liberal Democrats have taken 2 out of the 3 Cobham seats on Elmbridge B.C.

 Since the 2013 Surrey County election, the local Member for Cobham is Conservative, Mrs Mary Lewis who serves as Cabinet member for Children, Young People and Families.
 A Cobham & Downside member on Elmbridge, Mike Bennison since 2005 also represents the next 3 stops up the line to London Oxshott Claygate and Hinchley Wood on Surrey County Council.

 British Army

-Following the formation of the Territorial Force in 1908, the town, for recruiting, was granted to the 6th Battalion, The East Surrey Regiment which maintained a platoon from A Company.
-The town also maintained the "Sandyroyd School Troops of Scouts".
+Following the formation of the Territorial Force in 1908, the village for recruiting, was granted to the 6th Battalion, The East Surrey Regiment which maintained a platoon from A Company.
+The village also maintained the "Sandyroyd School Troops of Scouts".

 Road and rail links

-To the north and west of the town is the A3 trunk road, a major arterial route from London to Portsmouth.
+To the north and west of the village is the A3 trunk road, a major arterial route from London to Portsmouth.
 This road links to the M25 motorway at Junction 10, immediately to the southwest of Cobham.